If you’re reading this, I’m guessing you and I probably have a whole lot in common.

 - If you see someone being bullied and don’t want to be a bystander, you have two options.
 Intercede on the victim’s behalf and tell the bullies to stop or devise a clever excuse to pull the victim away from the situation.
 For example, you might say something like “Brittany, my locker is stuck, could you help me?” or “Jacob, there’s a phone call for you in the main office.”

-- Always remember that bullying isn’t just the mean things you do, it’s all the nice things you never do.
-Letting someone walk to class alone or sit by themselves at lunch, excluding the same person repeatedly from parties and other social activities, choosing the same student last whenever you divide into teams in class or gym, are the worst forms of bullying.
-It makes the victim say to himself, “There must be something wrong with me,” and he may believe it the rest of his life.
+- Always remember that bullying isn’t just the mean things we do, it’s also the nice things we never do.
+Letting someone walk to class alone or sit by themselves at lunch, excluding the same person repeatedly from parties and other social activities, choosing the same student last whenever you divide into teams in class or gym, are also bullying and deeply hurtful.
+They can make someone think there something wrong with them and they can carry that false belief for a very long time.

 - If you see a classmate is struggling to fit in or being maligned, tell a teacher or counselor.
 It could change this person’s life.